-The top sliding menu bar gives quick access to major sports, and the search bar can be found in the same place.
-Finding your bet should be the work of a few seconds at most, unless it’s something a little more obscure.
+The top sliding menu bar gives quick access to major sports, and the search option can be found in the same place on the mobile site, but you need to swipe right for the menu to find it in the app.
+Either way, finding your bet should be the work of a few seconds at most, unless it’s something a little more obscure.

-If that is the case then the A-Z is contained within the Menu button but they should really have tried to break this up a little, they have put the top sports first and listed the rest alphabetically which is confusing, especially since top sports can be reached more easily from the sliding menu.
+If that is the case then the A-Z is contained within the Menu button but they should really have tried to break this up a little, they have put the top sports first and listed the rest in no discernible order which is confusing, especially since top sports can be reached more easily from the sliding menu.